gunvirranu/gunvirranu/README.md

 - 📚 I’m currently learning more about *Digital Signal Processing (DSP)*

-- 👀 Some of interests include (but are not limited to):
+- 👀 Some of my interests include (but are not limited to :P)
   - 🎛 *Embedded Systems*
   - 🚀 *Scientific Computing*
   - 🧮 *Applied Math*